mckinney99/cocktails/README.md

 ## Usage

-Terminal: bin/cocktails and select the drink number you would like more information on.
+In terminal type: "bin/cocktails" and select the drink number you would like more information on.
+Upon selecting, your terminal should display a description of the cocktail, along with the basic recipe and ingredients for you to try on your own.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/cocktails` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/mckinney99/cocktails.
+Bug reports, pull requests and anything else are welcome on GitHub at https://github.com/mckinney99/cocktails.

 ## License